Rabbits For All!

 10. Thrianta –

-The top 10 rabbits that I have recommended above are only given as a guide and are not an exact science.
+Please Note – the top 10 rabbits that we have recommended above are only given as a guide and are not an exact science.

 No child should be given the sole responsibility of caring for a rabbit.
 Those duties and responsibilities lay with an adult.